Plan Your Visit

 Public Tours

-A volunteer guide interprets the dinosaur tracks and bone fossils, local history, and geology during this outdoor one-way, 1.5-mile tour on a paved trail.
-Plan on 1.5-2 hours.
+A volunteer guide interprets the fossil sites, geology, and local history during this outdoor, one-way, 1.5-mile paved tour.
+Plan on 2 hours.
+Available weekends only.

 Walk with a Geologist